 - A collection of creative and exciting marketing tasks

 - A system that allows your ambassadors to submit proof that they’ve completed the tasks you assign

 - A way to reward your ambassadors

 - A way to track important metrics and measure your growth

 - A dedicated Community Manager who can run the entire operation

 Many brands find they need ambassador management software to help them scale their programs efficiently.
 The right platform can help you save time by automating manual tasks such as communicating with ambassadors, paying out rewards, tracking metrics, and creating reports.

 Speaking of management platforms, it’s time for us to “toot our own horn”, so to speak.
 Brandbassador is the leading ambassador marketing platform for eCommerce brands who want to scale their programs.
 In fact, skincare brand Byrokko used our platform to grow their community to over 30 000 ambassadors without increasing the time required to manage them!

-If you'd like to speak with one of our ambassador marketing specialists to learn more about this powerful form of word-of-mouth marketing and discuss if it's right for your brand, feel free to !
+If you'd like to speak with one of our ambassador marketing specialists to learn more about this powerful form of word-of-mouth marketing and discuss if it's right for your brand, feel free to book a call!
 We'll walk you through the entire process.

 UGC cover image: @kayahdontbesilly for NA-KD.
 Second image: @kaitlinradz for Zenni.
 Third image: @sohoney__ for Onepiece.